Blue cod

 The New Zealand blue cod (Parapercis colias) is a temperate marine ray-finned fish of the family Pinguipedidae.
-It is also known by its Māori names, rāwaru, pākirikiri and patutuki, and by its other names in English, Boston blue cod, New Zealand cod or sand perch.
+It is also known as Boston blue cod, New Zealand cod, and sand perch, and by its Māori names, rāwaru, pākirikiri, and patutuki.

-It is exclusively found in New Zealand, in shallow waters around rocky coasts to a depth of 150 m, though it is far more common south of the Cook Strait.
+It is exclusively found in New Zealand, in shallow waters around rocky coasts to a depth of 150 m, though it is far more common south of Cook Strait.
 It is bluish green to blue-black above with white toward the belly.
 Large examples are usually greenish blue in colour, while smaller ones are blotched in varying shades of brown.
 An adult may grow to 60 cm in length and weigh from 1.0 to 3.0 kg.
 It feeds mainly on small fish and crabs.
 Blue cod is territorial.
 Spawning takes place in southern spring.
 Blue cod can also change sex from female to male.

 It is an important recreational species in the South Island and is commercially harvested.
 Blue cod populations are managed under New Zealand's fisheries quota management system, although they are becoming scarce in some small areas due to fishing pressure.
 Annual catch range is between 2,000 and 2,500 tonnes.

+Names

+Parapercis colias is most commonly known as the blue cod (or more specifically the New Zealand blue cod or less commonly the Boston blue cod).
+It is also known in English as the New Zealand cod or the sand perch.
+In the indigenous Māori language, the species has a variety of names: kopukopu, pākirikiri, pātutuki, rāwaru and taipua.